Asian shares mostly higher after wobbly rally on Wall St

 BANGKOK (AP) — Shares were mostly higher in Asia on Wednesday after U.S. stocks rallied on heavy buying of technology companies.
 Advancing Chinese technology shares also pushed Hong Kong sharply higher.

-Benchmarks likewise rose in Tokyo, Seoul and Sydney.
-Shanghai declined.
+Benchmarks likewise rose in other regional markets.
 Oil prices remained near $120 per barrel.

 Investors are waiting for more clarity on where interest rates, inflation and economies are heading.